Open

 Every deploy of this site is scored by Vivari Guard.

-Before changes ship, the same deterministic engine that reviews agent changes scores this site's diffs against its own git history.
+Before changes ship, Vivari Guard, the deterministic review engine that judges agent changes, scores this site's diffs against the deep map it keeps of this repository.
 Latest deploy:

 risk 0.0/10 · confidence High · gate PASS · 2026-07-04

 Recent diffs have been low-risk content additions, and the scores say exactly that - no drama to show you yet.
-When Guard holds something real on this repo, the receipt will be here.
+When Guard holds a risky change on this repo, the receipt will be here.

 Field note

-Building this way cuts both ways: on day one of the fleet program, the fleet surfaced real bugs in our own tooling.
-They're being fixed, and honestly - that's the point.
+Building this way cuts both ways: on day one of the fleet program, the fleet surfaced bugs in our own tooling.
+They're being fixed.
 A workspace that manages agents has to survive its own agents first.

 The rest of the receipts arrive with launch.
-Founding cohorts open this fall.
+Founding cohorts open in fall 2026.

 Request early accessTake the Stranger Test →